-Earlier this week, I was incredibly lucky to see Nigella Lawson at Business Chicks Melbourne Breakfast.
+Early last year, I was lucky enough to see Nigella Lawson at Business Chicks Melbourne Breakfast.

-She’s an inspiring talent with a way of crafting sentences that is both engaging and beautiful to listen to.
-She mentioned when she reads she often thinks to herself that she loves the taste of good sentences – I can confirm that I enjoyed the taste of the ones she spoke.
+Nigella is an inspiring talent with a way of crafting sentences that is both engaging and beautiful to listen to.
+She mentioned when she reads she often thinks to herself that she loves the taste of good sentences – and I can confirm I enjoyed the taste of the ones she spoke.

 She had gems of business advice hidden amongst her frank chat on food and the industry vs home cooking, as well as some insights into the filming of her show – which this video-phile was immensely excited by.

-Without further ado, the transcript from the charming Nigella Lawson at the Melbourne Business Chicks breakfast event:
+Without further ado, the interview from the charming Nigella Lawson at Business Chicks Melbourne breakfast event:

 When asked about Australian cuisine: